m-lab/website/_pages/tests/ndt/ndt.md

 This view in the `ndt` dataset represents **all** ndt7 data collected by the M-Lab platform, and includes annotations.
 No tests are filtered or validated in any way.
-It is the union of of data from M-Lab-managed servers and Host-Managed servers.
-While subject to change, this is currently the recommended view for general usage.
+It is the union of of data from M-Lab-managed servers and Host-Managed servers. **While subject to change, this is currently the recommended view for general usage**.

 ### measurement-lab.ndt.ndt7